 Former major league baseball player and manager Charlie Metro succumb to the disease earlier this month at the age of 91.
 Information has not been made public that explains how he was exposed, but he has said that he spent summers working with his father in a Western Pennsylvania coal mine.

-Our previous Mesothelioma and Asbestos Exposure blog discusses those most at risk, including those who were involved in mill work, automotive industry, shipbuilding and the heating and cooling or construction industries.
+Our previous blog discusses those most at risk, including those who were involved in mill work, automotive industry, shipbuilding and the heating and cooling or construction industries.
 Family members of an exposure victim may also be at increased risk.
 Long-term exposure is not necessary — studies have found an exposure event as short as 1-3 months may be sufficient to cause mesothelioma.
 While asbestos was first used as a building material in the late 1800s, its risks were known by manufacturers as early as the 1900s.
 Unfortunately, those risks were far too often ignored, putting the health and welfare of workers at risk in order to make a financial profit.
 Mesothelioma victims attorneys continue to fight for the rights of those diagnosed with the disease.
 And juries continue to see through to the profit motive and indifference of the businesses and entities that caused needless pain and suffering.

 Recent verdicts resulting from mesothelioma wrongful death or personal injury lawsuits include: